diego1araujo/locale/README.md

 ## Usage

-Define the set method as prefix in route group
+Define the set method as a prefix value in route group
 ```php
 Route::group(array('prefix' => Locale::set()), function()
 {